jonny-rose/react-microblog/README.md

 ## Welcome to my Microblog

-A micro blog web application that integrates a React frontend over a Flask backend API.
+A simple blog web application that integrates a React frontend over a Flask backend API.

 ## Features:
 * Register users